pieces-app/pieces-writerside-documentation/Writerside/topics/linux.md

 5. Launch JetBrains and install our Pieces for Developers | JetBrains Plugin

-If you have already installed our JetBrains Plugin, and it's having trouble connecting the Pieces for Developers | OS Server background service, try the following quick [Troubleshooting Solutions](troubleshooting.md "Troubleshooting").
+If you've already installed our JetBrains Plugin and it's having trouble connecting the Pieces for Developers | OS Server background service, try the following quick [Troubleshooting Solutions](troubleshooting.md "Troubleshooting").

 ### Watch our [**Getting Started Video**](https://youtu.be/C8S3URf7MLE)